 - 3. The details of the complaint were as follows: - a.
-The Data Subject submitted an access request directly to the Respondent on 5 June 2020. - b.
+On 17 November 2020, the Data Subject submitted an access request to the Respondent, seeking access to their personal data. - b.
 The Data Subject was not satisfied with the response received from the Respondent.